-A. If sodium bicarbonate is the CONSTANT what different chemicals can be added to change the experiment?"
+A. If sodium bicarbonate is the CONSTANT what are the other chemicals that would be the variables?

 - 1. NaHCO3 plus water

 - 2. NaHCO3 plus phenol red solution

 - 3. NaHCO3 plus CaCl2

 B. Continue building the list with CaCl2 as the constant: